0xStabby/chatgpt-vim/README.md

 This plugin works with both [chatgpt wrapper/cli](https://github.com/mmabrouk/chatgpt-wrapper) or the [openai-cli](https://github.com/peterdemin/openai-cl)

 The first option works with chatgpt by connecting through the browser ui to get the session key.
-The second option works with the openai api and an api key.
+The [openai-cli](https://github.com/peterdemin/openai-cl) option works with the openai api and an api key.

-With chatgpt somethimes being too busy to use the second option is more reliable.
+With chatgpt somethimes being too busy to use the [openai-cli](https://github.com/peterdemin/openai-cl) option is more reliable.

-With the second option there is also the ability to change the model you would like to interact with.
+With the [openai-cli](https://github.com/peterdemin/openai-cl) option there is also the ability to change the model you would like to interact with.

-Currently I have added some new features which are only available for the openai api option.
+Currently the GPTRun and GPTFile commands are only available for the openai api option. the `:GPT` command is available on either option.
-I may add these to the ChatGPT option in the future, but for now they are available with the api openai api option since it's the more reliable option.
+I may add `:GPTRun` and `:GPTFile` to the ChatGPT option in the future, but for now they are available with the api openai api option since it's the more reliable option.

 For the [chatgpt wrapper/cli](https://github.com/mmabrouk/chatgpt-wrapper) option you will need:
 * chatgpt-wrapper